hyungmogu/cloud-guru-monitoring-kubernetes-with-prometheus/06_promQL/03_recording_rules.md

 - `recording rule` is a step before venturing into Prometheus's alerting manager
 - `recording rule` can be accessed in `rule` menu item under `status`
+- `recording rule` is a set of customized metrics stores in a file
+- `recording rule` relieves user from having to write customized metrics on every setup

 <img src="https://user-images.githubusercontent.com/6856382/223038794-156806c5-f501-4558-8330-1e255861ff14.png">